 Most individuals working in the tech world in some form must know the basics of Git.
-Git is the likely candidate for most popular version control system, and more and more worklfows — from coding to writing documentation — integrate some form of Git version control.
-But Git can be intimidating to newcomers because of the new terminology — Git is almost like its own language.
-This article will introduce the beginner to the critical concepts so you can get up and running right away.
+Git is the likely candidate for most popular version control system, and more and more workflows — from coding to writing documentation, or even managing “dotfiles” at your dedicated server host — integrate some form of Git version control.
+But Git can be intimidating to newcomers because of the unique terminology — Git is almost like its own language.
+This article will introduce you to the critical concepts so you can get up and running right away.

 Adding Files To The Staging Index

-Git basically managed changes you make to one or more files.
+Git basically manages changes you make to one or more files.
 That’s about it.
 Once you have initialized a project directory (“working directory,” in Git terms) you tell Git which files to track for changes.
 You do this by “adding” files to a “staging index.”
-The staging index is basically a list of changes: files changes, files added or deleted.
+The staging index is basically a list of changes: files changed, files added, or files deleted.